greatseth/mediainfo/README.markdown

     Mediainfo.path = "/opt/local/bin/mediainfo"

+By default, REXML is used as the XML parser.
+If you'd like, you can configure Mediainfo to use Hpricot or Nokogiri instead using one of the following approaches:

+  * define the `MEDIAINFO_XML_PARSER` environment variable to be the name of the parser as you'd pass to a :gem or :require call.

+    e.g. `export MEDIAINFO_XML_PARSER=nokogiri`

+  * assign to Mediainfo.xml_parser after you've loaded the gem, following the same naming conventions mentioned previously.

+    e.g. `Mediainfo.xml_parser = "hpricot"`

 Once you've got an instance setup, you can call numerous methods to get a variety of information about a file.
 Some attributes may be present for some files where others are not, but any supported attribute